Question: How can I import animal and animal products into Bhutan?

-Answer: The animals and their products that you find in Bhutan are being subjected to regular surveillance for pest and disease outbreaks.
-Similar items that are purchased overseas could carry biosecurity pest or disease risks and hence, cannot be imported without prior permission from BAFRA.
+The animals and their products that you find in Bhutan are being subjected to regular surveillance for pest and disease outbreaks.
+Similar items that are purchased overseas could carry pest or disease and hence, cannot be imported without prior permission from BAFRA.

-Question: What does BAFRA do to ensure that the animals and their products that they authorize for import does not poses any biosecurity risks?
+Question: What does BAFRA do to ensure that the animals and their products that they authorize for import does not pose any biosecurity risks?

 Question: Can I take animal and their products or other items from Bhutan through an airport to another country?